sabir-aspose/words-docs-com/en/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 - A new [ImageResolution](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownsaveoptions/get_imageresolution/) option has been added to the [MarkdownSaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownsaveoptions/) class to set the image resolution.
 - A new [OfficeMathExportMode](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownsaveoptions/get_officemathexportmode/) option and [MarkdownOfficeMathExportMode](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownofficemathexportmode/) enumeration have been and added to the [MarkdownSaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/markdownsaveoptions/) class to set OfficeMath output mode.
+- The ability to set an image watermark from a stream has been introduced by adding a new overload to the [SetImage](https://reference.aspose.com/words/cpp/aspose.words/watermark/setimage/#watermarksetimageconst-systemsharedptrsystemiostream-const-systemsharedptrasposewordsimagewatermarkoptions-method) method. <sup>25.4</sup>

 ### Rendering